anurag-saran/docker-files-for-eap/README.md

-# Dockerfiles for JBoss BPM Suite
+# Dockerfiles for JBoss EAP.

 ## How to use this repository
 For each version of the product, there is a branch containing a Dockerfile which will build a docker image for EAP.